aeon-toolkit/aeon/docs/glossary.md

     to allow one learning task to be adapted as a solution for an alternative task.

 Trend
-    When data shows a long-term increase or decrease, this is referred to as a trend.
+    When time series show a long-term increase or decrease, this is referred to as a trend.
 Trends can also be non-linear.

 Seasonality
     When a {term}`time series` is affected by seasonal characteristics such as the time